ScottStevenWhite/swan-health/README.md

     - Days designated for leftovers or eating out.

 - **Recipe Pool**
-  - A large catalog of recipes with:
+  - A catalog of recipes with:
     - Nutrient profiles.
     - Ingredient lists & units.
     - Equipment requirements.
-    - Cost & eco metadata (once available).
+    - Cost & eco metadata (when available).
     - Tags (kid-friendly, spicy, quick, batch-cookable, etc.).

-The planner uses these as **constraints** and **preferences** when generating or evaluating plans.
+The planner uses these as **hard constraints** and **soft preferences** when generating or evaluating plans.

 ---